 But, don’t worry!
 The 85% of Keurig problems can easily be solved.
 To help with that, I’ve compiled a list of Keurig problems we see most often, along with some effective solutions.

 Be sure to sign up for my email …to get new posts and tips

 No matter if you have a classic series Keurig or Keurig 2.0, the potential issues are usually the same: Keurig won’t turn on, won’t brew, it’s not brewing a full cup, not dispensing water, it won’t heat, the machine shuts off for no reason or you’re getting grounds in your cup.
-To help with this, I’ve compiled a list of the most common Keurig problems, along with some solutions for fixing them.
+How to fix a Keurig?
+Let’s start with classic series models:

-If your Keurig is brewing a partial cup, not dispensing water at all, or you’re getting grounds in your cup, cleaning and descaling can help bring your machine back to life.
+If your Keurig is brewing a partial cup, you’re getting grounds in your cup or your Keurig is not brewing at all, cleaning and descaling can help bring your machine back to life.
 This includes cleaning/ descaling the unit and cleaning both exit needles.

 If your Keurig says descale but won’t brew, you must descale your machine.

-If you’re not getting the descale message but your Keurig still won’t brew or won’t pump the water try these fixes:
+If you’re not getting the descale message but your Keurig still won’t brew and it’s not pumping water try these fixes: